-Unfortunately the sex industry also gives a false sense of connectedness and may hinder the more essential and spiritual rewards inherent in embracing the great mystery that a commitment to a life of sexual pleasure offers.
-Finding a balance with what is new, exciting, erotic, and mysterious with what is safe is worthy of the time and energy it takes to do so.
+Unfortunately, the sex industry also gives a false sense of connectedness and may hinder the more essential and spiritual rewards inherent in embracing the great mystery that a commitment to a life of sexual pleasure offers.
+Finding a balance between what is new, exciting, erotic, and mysterious with what is safe is worth the time and energy it takes to do so.
 Couples often return to another Marriage Quest Retreat to address these issues after their initial work on getting on the same page over the first retreat.
 We help you to build emotional intimacy before sexual intimacy.

 Couples must learn that their biggest sex organ is between their ears and that it is their brain, or rather their thinking, that sabotages their sexual pleasure.
 “He wouldn’t need fantasy if I were enough for him” is a self-defeating thought and not at all useful.
 Fantasy could be healthy and spouses need to challenge their assumptions that safety is inside their marriage and adventure or excitement lies outside.

 Some people need to review their childhood lessons and experience to understand, tolerate, and change their sexual views.
 Religion can play a negative or positive (though less often positive) role in a person’s sexual openness.
-People who have viewed masterbating or self gratification as bad, sinful, or dirty may have a harder time coming around.
+People who have viewed masturbating or self-gratification as bad, sinful, or dirty may have a harder time coming around.
 These people, in our experience, better appreciate the non-verbal language that entering the mystery can offer.
 Sex talk to them may be too big a challenge.
 Paradoxically, such a person could have fun playing with roles that include power and control, or weakness and vulnerability.
-Though these roles may or may not be verbalized, they are none the less erotic.
+Though these roles may or may not be verbalized, they are nonetheless erotic.

 The assumptions, as well as the therapeutic culture which states that intimacy must exist before sex could be pleasurable, is of questionable wisdom.
 Our goal for intimacy could actually sabotage our love life, and perhaps more often than sometimes, good sex could lead to a deeper emotional connection with our spouse.